wibus-wee-ac/icalingua-theme-telegram/README.md

 ## Attentions

-1. You should **switch on** the "默认使用本地图片查看器" option in Icalingua++.

-Because of the limitation of Icalingua++, I changed the DOM structure of the message list, so I can't implement the function of clicking the image to enlarge it.
+- _**You should **switch on** the "默认使用本地图片查看器" option in Icalingua++**._ Because of the limitation of Icalingua++, I changed the DOM structure of the message list, so I can't implement the function of clicking the image to enlarge it.
 So you should use the local image viewer to achieve this function.
+- There are many limitations in Icalingua++, so there are still many functions that cannot be implemented.
+I will try my best to implement them, but I can't guarantee that all functions can be implemented.

 ## Features

 - **😄 Basic Style.** Port most of the Telegram style to Icalingua++.
-- **🪓 Deep Modification.** Will merge me ssages from the same contact into one to reduce the interface occupancy.
+- **🪓 Deep Modification.** Merge me ssages from the same contact into one to reduce the interface occupancy.
+  - **📷 Better Image Display.** Display the image in a better way.
+  - **🔗 Auto parse URL.** Auto parse URL to display the title and description of the website.
+  - **🧸 New Icons.** Replace the icons with Telegram-like style icons.
+  - **📜 Good-looking Modal.** Change the style of the modal to make it more beautiful.
 - **🎨 More Style.** Will add more styles to make Icalingua++ more like Telegram.

 ## Installation